-Between 2008 and 2011, the German Bundestag made a total of 204 million euros available for the implementation of the initiative.
-The sum of 47 million euros has been provided for 2012.
+Between 2008 and 2013, the German Bundestag made a total of 298 million euros available for the implementation of the initiative.
+Around 47 million euros has been provided for 2014.

-PASCH five years on – a positive assessment
+PASCH six years on – a positive assessment

 The success of the PASCH initiative highlights the increased interest in Germany and the great demand for German.
 Learning from and about one another and the exchange about common interests strengthens both the PASCH initiative and the learning community.
 The positive way in which the initiative has been received also makes plain that PASCH is providing the schools with a high‑quality programme.
 This means that, even apart from language classes, school development is improved and the sphere of education strengthened, above all in the priority and growth regions as well as in countries benefiting from development cooperation (ODA countries).